 Making simple lifestyle changes like quitting smoking, exercising regularly, and reducing stress can help support your treatment and may be recommended by your physician as well.

 How Belmar Can Help

 Belmar compounds bioidentical hormones in a variety of dosage forms, strengths, and combinations to help you feel more like yourself again.
-Dosage forms include injectable pellets, regular and sublingual tablets, blended creams, and injectables.
-We also dispense other medications that target specific issues like hair loss, dry skin, or low sex drive.
+Dosage forms include injectable pellets, oral and sublingual tablets, blended creams, and injectables.
+We also compound and dispense other medications that target specific issues like hair loss, dry skin, or low sex drive.
 We’re focused on ensuring your doctor has the right medication available to fit your specific needs so that you can enjoy the best health and lifestyle possible.

 If you are going through andropause, or are concerned about any of the symptoms on this page, contact us for more information and start a conversation with your doctor.
-Together, you can decide if a compounded prescription might be the right treatment for you.
+Together, you can decide if a compounded prescription might be the right therapy for you.

 Contact Belmar Pharma Solutions

 If you’re a patient, we’re here to help you fill prescriptions or provide you the information you need to work with your doctor to help decide if a compounded prescription might be a good treatment for you.

 Prescribers, for a complete formulary or access to our clinical resources fill out the form below and one of our Solutions Engineers will be in touch shortly.
 If you are new to compounding, you may also find our page on How to Write a Compounding Prescription helpful.

 Thank you for reaching out.
 A member of our team is reviewing your message and will reach out as soon as possible.
 In the meantime, below are a few links, including our formulary, that we think you might find helpful:Formulary